TidalWave Productions: Ray Harryhausen Signature Series

 The Ray Harryhausen Signature Series is a series of authorised comic book adaptions of unrealised projects developed by filmmaker Ray Harryhausen which ran for two years, from 2007 to 2009.
-Darren G. Davis has confirmed that Harryhausen, who was in the process of retiring when the series began, had little creative involvement in the project.
-The end of the collaboration was announced in 2009, with no plans to move the series to another publisher.
+Darren G. Davis stated that Harryhausen, who was in the process of retiring when the series began, had little creative involvement in the project.
+The collaboration ended in 2009, with no plans to move the series to another publisher.

 Wrath of the Titans

 Wrath of the Titans is a 2007 four-issue comic book miniseries created by Darren G. Davis, Scott Davis, Nadir Balan and Jason Metcalf based on ideas developed by Ray Harryhausen in 1984 as a sequel to Clash of the Titans (1981).
 In the story, set five years after the events of the film, the presumed-dead Calibos escapes from the Underworld to take his revenge on Perseus and his new family.

 A 1:6 scale figure of Perseus with Bubo from the comics was released by Go Hero in 2008.

 Wrath of the Titans: Eye of the Monster (a.k.a.
 Wrath of the Titans: Cyclops) is a 2009 one-shot comic book created by Matt Frank.
-In the story, which is a prequel to the 1958 film The 7th Voyage of Sinbad, how the cyclops acquired the magical lamp that it kept in its treasure cave on the island of Colossa (before it was stolen from the cave by the wizard Sokurah) is revealed.
+The story, which is a prequel to the 1958 film The 7th Voyage of Sinbad, reveals how the cyclops acquired the magical lamp that it kept in its treasure cave on the island of Colossa before it was stolen from the cave by the wizard Sokurah.